 - 1.1.
 The Valuation Office Agency (VOA) is an executive agency of His Majesty's Revenue and Customs (HMRC).
 As the public sector's property valuation experts, we provide valuations and property advice to the government and local authorities in England, Scotland and Wales to support taxation and targeted financial support for families and individuals.
 The VOA also provides property valuation and surveying services to public sector bodies.
 Its work includes: - 1.1.1. compiling and maintaining lists of council tax bands for approximately26 million domestic properties; - 1.1.2. compiling and maintaining lists detailing the rateable value of over 2 million commercial properties for business rates; - 1.1.3. determining Local Housing Allowance rates across England; - 1.1.4. advising local authorities of the maximum subsidy level payable for Housing Benefit claims under the local reference rent system; - 1.1.5. maintaining a register of fair rents for regulated tenancies in England; - 1.1.6. providing statutory valuations to support taxes administered by HMRC and the administration of benefits by the Department for Work and Pensions; and - 1.1.7. providing a range of independent property advice and valuations across the public sector. - 1.2.
 Please see www.voa.gov.uk for further details. - 1.3.
 The Agency provides services for different types of customers including: - 1.3.1.
-Occupiers and owners across non-domestic and domestic properties, who may not appoint a representative or trusted helper to interact on their behalf; - Billing Authorities when they engage with a VOA service or act an intermediary on behalf of customers; - 1.3.3.
+Occupiers and owners across non-domestic and domestic properties, who may not appoint a representative or trusted helper to interact on their behalf: - 1.3.2.
+Billing Authorities when they engage with a VOA service or act as an intermediary on behalf of customers; - 1.3.3.
 Other public bodies who require valuations or property advice from the VOA to carry out their functions. - 1.4.
-Our vision is to be a world leading provider of public sector valuations, this is underpinned by our strategic objectives which are to: - 1.4.1.
-Other public bodies who require valuations or property advice from the VOA to carry out their functions.
+Our vision is to be a world leading provider of public sector valuations.
+Our strategic objectives are to: - 1.4.1.
+Provide trusted property valuations efficiently. - 1.4.2.
+Deliver an excellent customer experience.